 Signature and ratification

-Denis Moses, the then-minister of foreign affairs of Trinidad and Tobago, signed the TPNW at a high-level ceremony in New York on 26 September 2019 and deposited the country’s instrument of ratification with the UN secretary-general on the same day.
+Denis Moses, the then-minister of foreign affairs of Trinidad and Tobago, signed the TPNW at a high-level ceremony in New York on 26 September 2019 and deposited his country’s instrument of ratification with the UN secretary-general on the same day.

 Addressing the United Nations, Moses said that the TPNW provides “an option for immediate action on nuclear disarmament, which is necessary in this challenging international security environment”.